inducer/loopy/doc/tutorial.rst

 ~~~~~~~~~~~

-To produce *nonconsecutive* array accesses with stride greater than 1, we'll
+To produce *nonconsecutive* array accesses with local id 0 stride greater than 1,
-switch the inner and outer tags in our parallelization of the kernel:
+we'll switch the inner and outer tags in our parallelization of the kernel:

 .. doctest::